A Marketing Manifesto

 - Only 6% believe that they will be back to pre-COVID size, volume and financial health.

 So what is the point of all of this?
-An Authority Marketing Strategy?
-Resilience?
+And how can one make one's practice resilient?

 The Strategy: Position yourself as a premium services preeminent practice with Scientific Marketing and the 7R Marketing Strategy